SAM Ruh

 The Confession

 Halfway through the meal, Saji set down her spoon.
-She looked around the table at her friends, her expression suddenly serious.
+She looked around the table, her expression suddenly serious.

 "I have to tell you guys something," she said quietly.

-The others looked up, curious.
+The others looked up.
 Nazia paused.
-Shehnaz raised stopped eating and looked at Saji.
+Shehnaz stopped eating.
 Soni calmly stopped chewing.

 "What is it?" they asked.